sourcegraph-ce/terraform-provider-genymotion/README.md

 ### Example - Start one device with ADB connection

 The following example shows you how to start one device and connect it to ADB.
-* By default connected_with_adb is equal to true, so the parameter is optional
+* By default adbconnect is equal to true, so the parameter is optional
-* if you don't want to connect the device with ADB, set `connected_with_adb = false`
+* if you don't want to connect the device with ADB, set `adbconnect = false`

 ```hcl
 # use env vars to configure the provider